xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+You will be run over by a bus.